JAQuent/scripts-for-unity3d/screenRayTracker/README.md

 }
 ```

 > if you only want one ray in the middle.
-The only important thing is
+The only important thing here
-> that you have to provide input in form of *ray_x* and *ray_y*.
+> is that you have to provide input in form of *ray_x* and *ray_y*.
 Then
 > you’re good to go.

 > *Optional Input* include the ability to activate *Debug mode*, which